MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Process advisor is licensed as part of Power Automate user licenses.
 If you don’t have a license, you can start a Power Automate trial to try process advisor.

-For more information about process advisor licensing, see [Power Automate pricing](https://us.flow.microsoft.com/en-us/pricing/) and [Power Apps and Power Automate licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq).
+For more information about process advisor licensing, go to [Power Automate pricing](https://us.flow.microsoft.com/en-us/pricing/) and [Power Apps and Power Automate licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq).

-For complete licensing details, see the [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?LinkId=2085130).
+For complete licensing details, go to the [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?LinkId=2085130).

 ## Prerequisites